AlexSilva18/MapReduce/README.md

 # MapReduce
+Multi-Core MapReduce

-Multi-Core MapReduceframework for multithreaded data processing on a single computer that follows the “MapReduce” paradigm.
+framework for multithreaded data processing on a single computer that follows the “MapReduce” paradigm.